ziminl/lor-ingame-helper/README.md

 # lor-ingame-helper

+#Detects the opponent's name to search the history (deck list)/

-automaticly clicks until game start button appears. (pass all)
+#Automatically clicks until the game start button appears. (passes all)/